paulfioravanti/paulfioravanti.github.io/_posts/2018-05-11-runtime-language-switching-in-elm.md

 ```

 Now, we need to update `Main.elm` and `LanguageDropdown.elm` to import these
-modules, and write some handling code for these `Msg`s in the `update` function:
+modules, and then write some handling code for these `Msg`s in the `update`
+function:

 **`src/Main.elm`**